Submission Impossible - Getting Past the Slush Pile

 Saturday, June 14, 4pm - 5:30pm

-- Get first page feedback from best-selling authors.
+- Get first page feedback & pitch to editors.

 - Guest authors will be available for you to purchase their books & have them signed.